-The geological model of the Trixie deposit was prepared in LeapFrog, using underground mapping, chip samples, RC drill holes, and validated diamond drill holes, all completed by December 12, 2022.
+The geological model of the Trixie deposit was prepared in LeapFrog GEO v.2022.1, using underground mapping, chip samples, RC drill holes, and validated diamond drill holes, all completed by December 12, 2022.

-A total of five (5) mineralized domains, were modelled with each domain restricted up dip by its contact with the lower shale member of the Ophir Formation, as this contact acts as an impermeable cap to mineralizing fluids.
+A total of five mineralized domains, were modelled with each domain restricted up dip by its contact with the lower shale member of the Ophir Formation, as this contact acts as an impermeable cap to mineralizing fluids.